informationgrid/ingrid-portal/README.md

 run.sh [<profile>]
 ```

-The comand starts a development server (Jetty), that allows for directly editing the application sources.
+The command starts a development server (Jetty), that allows for direct editing the application sources.
 When editing Java classes, the server is automatically restarted.
 Editing resource files like *messages.properties* requires the server to be restarted.

 The optional `profile` parameter adds the sources from the profile directory (`ingrid-portal-apps/src/webapp/profiles/<profile>`) for startup.